MischaU8/yumyum/tools/extend-curve_xuSIMWQ9U9A.md

 Uploaded: 2023-05-30

-yum yum Floyd here with a quick look at the extend curve tool and plasticity to use select an end point on a curve then activate the extend curve tool you can adjust the distance attribute with
+yum yum Floyd here with a quick look at the extend curve tool in Plasticity to use select an end point on a curve then activate the extend curve tool you can adjust the distance attribute with